ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/00_cpp_good_practices.md

   // do stuff with it
 }
 ```
-you can simplify this code without loosing expressivity to
+you can simplify this code without losing expressivity to
 ```cpp
 const std::vector<float> cont = init_container();
 for (auto it = std::cbegin(cont); it != std::cend(cont); it++)